A thorough review of Disney’s Polynesian Resort with info on the Polynesian pool, dining, rooms, and more!

 You can’t escape the fireworks noise and there are boats and monorails almost constantly on the move all around you.
 For some, this would be thrilling, but it might be too much stimulation for others.

 I love that the theme for the resort comes from Walt’s own fascination with the “Tiki culture” prominent in the States in the 1950’s.

-Interested in staying at the Polynesian?
+Interested in staying and enjoying some of the updates to the Polynesian Resort Pool and more?
 Get a free quote from Siera at Destinations in Florida who can help you plan your trip!